Metalystn/Exam-repository/User Story/awarding-grade.md

 ## Responsibilities of feature

-### Student Authentification
+### User Authentification
 - Provide functional log in page.
-- Provide secure authentication process to the student.
+- Provide secure authentication process to the user.

 ### Data Handling:
 - Secure and Accurate Grade Input: